👑 Portion | The 21st Century Auction House 👑

-→ Portion is a platform and marketplace for digital and physical art and collectibles.
-Our Curated Drops source works from iconoclastic artists from across the media landscape, while our Community Curated Market empowers emerging artists and formats.
+→ Portion Curated Drops source works from iconoclastic artists from across the media landscape, while our Community Curated Market empowers emerging artists and formats.
+Artists earn up to 100% of the proceeds from their sales on Portion and 11% royalties on secondary sales.

 Everything the Portion team, partners, and community does is in service of breaking down barriers to art and wealth while growing the PRT economy.